alexs2112/TerminalHero/README.md

 - Instead of NPCs with dialogue, just make them DialogueFeatures?
 - Coloured text should wrap properly

-**Equipment**
+**Items**
 - Magic weapons buff damage of a particular type?
 - Get rid of key items?
 I feel like these as a separate list arent useful, just flag them and border them in blue or something in the inventory screen

-**Saving**
-- This is going to be a bit of an issue

-**Other**
+- Implement currency and limited product at stores, do we want stores to reset every so often?
+  - Maybe they just get new items when certain player_log entries are set
+- Rare food from special merchants?

+**Screens**
 - A screen to store known lore ([J]ournal?)
+  - Include a section for known food
 - Creature screen rapidly overflows with abilities, add new ability screen that can be accessed from creature screen (or straight from combat)
 - Party Screen to view party members
   - Show max of each stat for dialogue skill checks
 - Character screen to view self, [tab] to swap to next character in party
+- Lots of overlap between StoreScreen and InventoryScreen, should be condensed

+**Saving**
+- This is going to be a bit of an issue

+**Other**
+- Set Item as superclass of new Equipment and Food classes
 - New constant of `FONT_HEIGHT + 2`
 - Mouse controls
+- If you have unlocked all 6 companions, you unlock a bonus area of a pond with a magic frog.
+  - The frog says random sentences at you in dialogue that sound very wise but are either nonsense or unrelated.